google/codeworld/web/help/GuideUnit1.md

 `rectangle` | `(Number, Number)` | `Picture`

 (In addition to this, **`&`** is a binary operator.
-It's a kind of function, too, but it looks different because it is a symbol, rather than a name.)
+It's a kind of function, too, but it looks different because it is a symbol rather than a name.)

 **Applying** a function means using the function to describe its result for a specific input.
-To apply a function to some input, you write the name of the function, an open parenthesis, the input values (called **arguments**), and then a close-parenthesis.
+To apply a function to some input, you write the name of the function, an open-parenthesis, the input values (called **arguments**), and then a close-parenthesis.
 When there is more than one argument to a function, you can write the domain in CodeWorld by listing them all in parentheses, separated by commas, like you see in `rectangle` in the table above.

 !!!
 Tip
-    Parentheses always come in pairs, and are used like a ring around the arguments to a function.
-The name of the function, at the beginning, adds a handle to that ring, forming something like a frying pan.
+    Parentheses always come in pairs and are used like a ring around the arguments to a function.
+Picture the name of the function at the beginning as adding a handle to that ring, forming something like a frying pan.

     ![](cw-frying-pan.png)

-    Go over some programs you've written up to this point, and see if you can see the frying pans for every function that's used.
+    Go over some of the programs you've written up to this point and see if you can see the frying pans for each function that you've used.

 ### Exploring available functions

-How you can use a function in your code depends on its domain and range.
+The way that you use a function in your code will depend on its domain and range.
+There's a type of short notation that's useful for stating what the domain and range of a function are.
 There's a short notation that's useful for saying what the domain and range of a function are, and it looks like this:

 ~~~~~